source: trunk/LMDZ.COMMON/libf/evolution/deftank/README

 98 > The path to source the arch file should be adapted to the machine.

-100 > The PEM executable can have an optional argument which should be specified according to the set-up ("--auto-exit" for SLURM and PBS/TORQUE | "" when the script is not run as a job).
+100 > 'pem_arg', the PEM executable can have an optional argument which should be specified according to the set-up ("--auto-exit" for SLURM and PBS/TORQUE | "" when the script is not run as a job).

 101

-102# run_PEM.def
+102# run_pem.def

-103 All the possible parameters to define a PEM run (read in "conf_pem.F90").
+103 All the possible parameters to define a PEM run (read in "config.F90").

 105